-So here we’re hoping to end the debate once and floral…
+So here we are, finally hoping to end the debate once and floral.

-We’re arguing for Columbia Road Flower Market – London’s only street flower market, not only offering up blooms by the bucketload, but also a morning-turned-afternoon filled with fresh coffee, folk music, cold pints, and tip-top grub.
+We’re in the corner of Columbia Road Flower Market (feeding it water & massaging its shoulders) because it offers up blooms by the bucketload alongside a morning-turned-afternoon filled with fresh coffee, folk music, cold pints, and tip-top grub.

-As the name suggests, you’ll find it on Columbia Road – a picturesque Victorian street, somewhere between Hoxton, Shoreditch High Street, and Bethnal Green.
+As the name suggests, it’s to be found on Columbia Road – a picturesque Victorian street located in a little spot between Hoxton, Shoreditch High Street and Bethnal Green.

 Every Sunday from 8am in the morning to around 3pm in the afternoon (regardless of the weather) Columbia Road springs awake with stall after stall of multi-coloured, often locally grown flowers, as well as house plants, garden plants, herbs, and seeds.
 Join the tightly-squeezed, single-file stream of locals and tourists alike, and you’ll naturally be guided past 3-for-£10 bunches of peonies, hyacinths, daffodils, tulips, bluebells, and more.

 Many of the traders are second or third generation, meaning their families have worked the flower market for upwards of 35 years.
 They know their stuff.
 A lot of them are also proper East Londoners, sing-song-ing the days deals in cockney rhyming slang.

 In our eyes, there are two main ways to tackle the market.
 Either get up early and score the best stems, or hold off until around two, when many of the traders start aggressively slashing prices, resulting in some serious deals.

 Admittedly either way you’re probably going to start, end, or start and end pretty exhausted, although this only brings us to another of Columbia Road Flower Market’s big wins…